-- how a provider might wish to collaborate with its student body, including student unions and guilds, to design and deliver activity related to achieving the objectives of its plan. - 78.
+- 82. In relation to collaboration and alignment with other work and funding sources, a plan may describe: - a credible strategic approach to collaborative working, with a clear purpose and rationale, including any timebound commitments - the collaborative activities that are in place or are in development, including the organisations and networks involved, what the collaborative partnerships are seeking to achieve and the shared goals that have been agreed - a provider's work with schools, colleges, other educational organisations, health providers and community groups - clear information on a provider's engagement with OfS-funded programmes, such as Uni Connect, and projects to improve outcomes for local graduates - how a provider might wish to collaborate with its student body, including student unions and guilds, to design and deliver activity related to achieving the objectives of its plan. - 83.
 Collaborative targets can be an effective way of securing commitment from partners in a collaborative arrangement, and help you demonstrate the progress being made towards shared goals.
 Further advice can be found in the collaborative targets section.